When: 3rd Wednesday of the month 9:00 am to 11:00ish

 Nancy has the honor of delivering layettes and quilts to Platte Valley Medical Center.
 They really appreciate all the hard work everyone puts into the clothes.
-At times, Nancy meets with Becky Carlisle (Chaplin from Avista Hospital in Boulder)to deliver layettes and afghans.
-It is so nice to hear from her how the recipients love them.
+It is so nice to hear from them how the recipients love them.
 They think it is so special that someone gives clothes to their newborns at no charge.

-Carol and Nancy deliver to Inner City and Bright Beginnings in Denver and the Denver Hospice.
+Carol and Nancy deliver to Inner City and Bright Beginnings in Denver and the Denver Hospice along with many more agencies.
 In Nancy’s words “Carol seems to think that since I don’t drive in Denver she can take me the back roads to getting where we need to go.
-If she would ever leave me there, I wouldn’t have any idea where I was or how I would get home. “”Ha Ha”.
+If she would ever leave me there, I wouldn’t have any idea where I was or how I would get home.
+“Ha Ha”.

 We deliver to agencies in Weld County and provide supplies to Loveland.
 Carol also does presentations to groups interested in learning what WHWB does.
 Nancy’s husband Fred does a lot of the heavy lifting needed to handle gently used clothing from Joonbugz in Brighton and from Tantrums in Colorado Springs.
 Nancy separates the clothes and counts them to get ready for delivery.
 Every month, Glenda and Theron Bredeson pickup our delivery for the Baby House in Arvada and various organizations in Denver.
 A BIG THANK YOU to all members of the Brighton Work Group!!!